429267108/Wechat-App/README.md

 *   Then try `npm run dev` again.

 ### Blank White Screen?
+*   **Check Local Settings**: This is the #1 cause.
+Ensure you checked "Does not verify valid domain names..." (see step 3 above).
+The Mini Program blocks `localhost` connections otherwise.
 *   **Check Server**: Is `npm run dev` running in your terminal?
-*   **Check Settings**: Did you enable "Does not verify valid domain names..." in Local Settings?
 *   **Check URL**: Ensure `miniprogram/pages/index/index.js` has the correct port (default is 5173).

 ### "Trace is not defined" or Render Layer Errors?